tiru-r/pi-agent-go/README.md

 **Live model list.** `FetchModels()` calls `GET /api/v1/models` on startup.
 No hardcoded model IDs anywhere.
 New models on OpenRouter appear in Zed's model picker automatically.

 **New ACP protocol.** Pi implements Zed's `agent_servers` ACP (not the older `language_models` protocol).
 Session state tracks the active model, thinking level, and mode per conversation; Zed's UI controls drive all three.
 The `input/complete` method wires Zed's editor input to pi's autocomplete provider (slash commands, `@file` references, filesystem paths).
+The `session/load` method restores an existing session by ID, returning the same config options as `session/new`.

 **AgentCx — single plumbing type.** `AgentCx` carries the three cross-cutting concerns of the agent loop together: lifecycle context (cancellation/deadlines), token budget (total and per-turn), and the runtime monitor.
 It is constructed at the CLI or RPC entry point and passed unchanged into `Run`, `executeTools`, and every subsystem boundary — no separate context/budget/monitor parameters anywhere in the call chain.